 The MASTER instrument is similar to the MODIS Airborne Simulator (MAS) developed by the MODIS project (King et al., 1996).
 However, it has two key differences.
 First, MASTER supports a variety of scan speeds allowing it to acquire contiguous imagery from a variety of altitudes with different pixel sizes.
 Second, the channel positions are configured to closely match those of ASTER and MODIS.
 A detailed description of the instrument and optical system are provided by Hook et al. (2001) and King et al. (1996), respectively.

-For this deployment, the MASTER instrument was flown on a DOE B-200 aircraft at altitudes of 2000 - 6050 m above sea level.
-The study area included regions to the east and south of Las Vegas, Nevada (Figure 2).
+For this deployment, the MASTER instrument was flown on a DOE B-200 aircraft at altitudes of approximately 4100 m above sea level.

 Figure 2.
 Flight tracks in this dataset represented as blue rectangular polygons.
-Map shows southern Nevada and a small portion of California south Las Vegas, Nevada.
-Basemap: @OpenStreetMap contributors.
+Basemap: © OpenStreetMap contributors.